bnewc/NETMON/readme.md

 - To stop displaying results, enter command "stop".

 ## Remote Hosts
-- Launch an instance of `app/NETMON.py [port]` with port corresponding to the specified port number in the selected `NETMAN` config file.
+- Execute `app/NETMON.py [port]` with port corresponding to the specified port number in the selected `NETMAN` config file.
 - To stop running checks, enter command "stop".